Important News Regarding Max:

 Max Jacobson's Unique Ability:

 There's more than one elite food and travel writer in the United States.
 But not a one shares Max's inimitable attribute.
-He speaks about a dozen languages including French, Spanish, Italian, Finnish, Swedish, German, Serbo-Croatian, Japanese, Cantonese, and Bahasa Indonesia.
-(Max can get by in Polish, Russian, Greek, Portuguese, Yiddish, Mandarin, Korean, Hindi, and Nepali.)
+He speaks over a dozen languages including French, Spanish, Italian, Finnish, Swedish, German, Serbo-Croatian, Japanese, Cantonese, and Bahasa Indonesia.
+(He can get by in Danish, Greek, Hindi, Korean, Mandarin, Nepali, Norwegian, Polish, Portuguese, Russian, Thai, and Yiddish.)

 "Because I can talk to the locals pretty much wherever I travel, I can really get into the culture and cuisine," says Max.
 "I strive for my food and travel writing to convey this insider sense, and give my readers a real 'you are there' feeling."